 The most mysterious variety, and one we get most questions about!
 Cut it in half lengthways, drizzle with oil, salt and pepper.
-Place cut side up on a baking tray and roast for about 1 hour (depending on size) until completely tender.
+Place cut side down on a baking tray and roast for about 30-40 minutes (depending on size) until completely tender.
 Let it cool a little then scrape across the squash with a fork to separate the flesh into long strands which can be treated like spaghetti and served with sauce, or served cold and dressed as a salad.

 Also known as Japanese squash, it can have either green or orange skin.
 With a sweet, firm flesh, it can be roasted in wedges with the skin left on or simmered, steamed and mashed.
 Lovely in a fragrant broth or spiced tagine.
 Add in chunks to a slow braised stew for the final 30 minutes to bring a hearty sweetness to a dish.

 This bright orange onion shaped squash has a softer flesh that is versatile, but perhaps best used for mash and risottos.
 Its large seed cavity is also ideal for stuffing.
 Remove the seeds with a large spoon, fill the cavity with a tasty pulse or grain-based stuffing and bake until the squash is tender.